 Use pancake molds if you want the perfect pancake shape for a fancy brunch.

-Topping The Protein Pancakes
+Collagen Protein Pancakes FAQs

 Protein powder and collagen powder are not interchangeable.
 Protein powder will absorb much more and the pancakes will come out a little too thick and dense.
 Though whey protein powder may work as it blends easier, it hasn't been tested in this recipe.

 The protein pancakes can be stored in the fridge and reheated in a toaster for busy mornings.
+Separate layers of pancakes between pieces of parchment paper so they don't stick into each other.

 Protein powder varies greatly in the way that it absorbs liquid and binds the recipe.
 Though you may be able to use a vegan protein powder in place of flour, it hasn’t been tested with this particular protein pancake recipe.

-Other High Protein Collagen recipes You’ll love
+More High Protein Collagen Recipes You'll Love

 Equipment